lammps/lammps/doc/src/fix_ttm.rst

 when running on different numbers of processors or when restarting a simulation (even on the same number of processors).
-However, in a statistical sense, simulations on different processor counts and restarted simulation should produce results whiich are statistically the same.
+However, in a statistical sense, simulations on different processor counts and restarted simulation should produce results which are statistically the same.